Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The pen shown above was at the bottom of the Short range.
 Other Short models turned out not to have been so strictly traditional after all.
 The pen shown below, a higher-priced Short model, is an innovative pen recalling telescoping pens of the early 20th century.
 Uncapping the pen also pulls the shell out from the barrel, extending the pen 19⁄32" (15 mm) to make it longer than it would otherwise be (middle view, shown not extended), for better balance when writing.

 Like Platinum, Pilot made house-brand pens.
-Shown here is a pen branded gakken/pilot.
+Shown here are two pens branded gakken/pilot.
 Gakken is a well-known Tokyo-based publishing house.
-Like many other house-brand pens, this pen is fitted with a steel nib.
+Like many other house-brand pens, these pens are fitted with steel nibs.

 The art of merchandising popular products and creations took hold in Japan just as it had done elsewhere in the world.
-Pilot teamed up with other companies to produce pocket-pen sets with such subjects as Tom Wilson’s absurdly philosophical cartoon character Ziggy and the late 1970s smash-hit pop singing duo Pink Lady.
-Shown here are a 19??
-Pilot Pink Lady pen set (with the Pink Lady logo and “Mie and Kei,” the nicknames of the two singers, imprinted on the cap) and a 1976 Pilot/Gakken Ziggy pen set containing a vinyl “passbook” case and bookmark; a pad with Ziggy art, a calendar, and pages for memos; and a steel-nibbed pocket pen:
+Pilot teamed up with other companies to produce pocket-pen sets with such subjects as Tom Wilson’s absurdly philosophical cartoon character Ziggy and the late 1970s smash-hit pop singing duo Pink Lady (ピンクレディー, Pinkuredī).
+Shown here are a 1976 Gakken Ziggy pen set containing a vinyl “passbook” case and bookmark, a pad with Ziggy art and pages for memos, a calendar, and a pocket pen with one cartridge; and a 1978 Pink Lady pen with two cartridges:

-Perhaps the most desirable of Pilot’s long/short pens is the elegant MYU (shown below), introduced in 1972 as the MYU 701.
+Perhaps the most sought-after of Pilot’s long/short pens is the elegant MYU (shown below), introduced in 1972 as the MYU 701 at a price of ¥3500.
 Pilot might have taken the design cue for the MYU’s integral nib from the Parker T-1 of 1970, but with adaptations that made it — unlike the unreliable and incredibly costly, and consequently short-lived, T-1 — realistic to manufacture and sell in quantity.
 Like Parker’s Flighter models and various of Pilot’s own Elite models, the MYU was stainless steel rather than titanium, and it lacked the gimmicky flow adjustment of the T-1.
 MYU pens were initially equipped with urushi-covered feeds, but these were soon replaced with plastic feeds that have proven to be more reliable.
-The MYU was introduced in the plain stainless steel finish shown below (first and eecond images) and later appeared as the 500-BS with black stripes (third image).
+The MYU 701 wore the plain stainless steel finish shown below (first and eecond images); the MYU 500-BS, with black stripes (third image), appeared later.

 The MYU’s lack of success did not dissuade Pilot from offering stainless steel pens.
-There followed a series of stainless models, all with the same crosshatched body but fitted with different nibs:
+In addition to the Murex, there followed several stainless pocket pens, including a series of smooth models and one of crosshatched models identical except for being fitted with different nibs:

-With a larger open nib set off by a metal trim ring
+With an open steel nib set off by a metal trim ring (not shown)

 Neither Platinum nor Sailor followed Pilot’s lead with the MYU and its integral nib, for which — given its less-than-spectacular success — they were probably grateful.
 Both did, however, produce brushed all-stainless pens.
 As shown here, Sailor’s (upper) was the more unusual of the two, with a stainless steel section whose profile matches that of the pen’s barrel.
 Both Sailor’s and Platinum’s pens had white metal nibs (18K white gold for Sailor, platinum alloy for Platinum), which were stylistically more in keeping with the gray/white color of the stainless: